tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone2/DesignPatterns/LucasTobias/DesignPatterns.md

 # Design Patterns Report

-## Author: [Your Name]
+## Author: Lucas Tobias
-## Date: [MM/DD/YYYY]
+## Date: 12-2-2021

 ---

 ### 1. Factory Method
 - Factory Method is a creative design pattern that provides an interface for creating objects in a superclass, but allows subclasses to change the type of objects that will be created.
-Its use is found in PermissionsResolver, because it is necessary to create a PermissionsResolver object, but the type of object that will be created depends on the context.
-PermissionsResolver's factory method is responsible for creating the correct PermissionsResolver object, depending on the context.
+Its use is found in PermissionsResolver, because it is necessary to create a PermissionsResolver object, but the type of object that will be created depends on the context. `PermissionsResolver` is factory method is responsible for creating the correct PermissionsResolver object, depending on the context.
 If the server has a registered permissions service, the factory method will create a PluginPermissionsResolver.
-Otherwise, it will look for a plugin that implements the PermissionsProvider interface and create a PluginPermissionsResolver based on that plugin.
+Otherwise, it will look for a plugin that implements the `PermissionsProvider` interface and create a `PluginPermissionsResolver` based on that plugin.

 ```java
     public static PermissionsResolver factory(Server server, YAMLProcessor config) {